harbaum/ikbd/README.md

 ~65ms.
 Then the testbench sends the $18 command (set fire button monitoring) to the IKBD which in turn starts to send button reports.
-At 90ms the testbench "presses fire" which results in the appropriate but change in the IKBDs report.
+At 90ms the testbench "presses fire" which results in the appropriate bit changes in the IKBDs report.
 At 100ms the fire button is released again.

 More test patterns can be selected in ```tb/ikbd_tb.cpp```.